 Introduction to Ecological farming benefits, methods, principles, objectives: Ecological farming is recognized as the high-end objective among the proponents of a sustainable agriculture system.
 And it respects the societies and cultures it forms a part of.
 It is fair and systemic in its approach.
 It can be sustainable and profitable too.
 It is a self-reliant process and has to be an integrated system.
 Because it is a knowledge-intensive practice, one has to keep pace with the dynamics of nature to increase the biological productivity of the soil.
-Whata are we waiting for?
-Let’s jump in to the benefits of Ecological farming system.
+What are we waiting for?
+Let’s jump into the benefits of an Ecological farming system.

 A step by step guide to Ecological farming benefits, principles